bethsmith0623/SEI-CC_4/work/w08/d2/01-02-django-class-views/django-class-views.md

 <img src="https://i.imgur.com/yTyYWva.png">

-Updating a cat is working, however, we'll need to add an extra template to implement delete functionality, which we'll do in a momemnt.
+Updating a cat is working, however, we'll need to add an extra template to implement delete functionality, which we'll do in a moment.

 First though, to enhance the UX, it would be nice to see the name of the cat we're editing...